Mani Shankar

 Mani: In my experience, language always works as a medium to understand written or spoken communication.

-What period of your life do you find most valuable, enjoyable & eye-opening too?
+What period of your life do you find most valuable, enjoyable & eye-opening?
 (Child, teenager, young adult).

 Mani: I found Teenager is part of my life and most enjoyable, & valuable